Bachelor of Music

 Introduces diatonic harmony, diatonic melody and harmony; two-part counterpoint.
 Students understand chord grammar through study of voice leading, figured bass, and harmonization of melodies.
 Topics include triads and seventh chords, the diatonic chords in major and minor keys, principles of voice leading, root position part writing, triads in first and second inversion, cadences, phrases and periods.
 Prerequisites: MU101.
 Credits: 3

-Teaches sight-singing and dictation of diatonic materials in all clefs and intervals.
-Exercises in rhythmic reading, conducting, prepared singing, and intonation.
+This course teaches sight-singing and dictation (rhythmic, melodic, harmonic) of diatonic materials in G and F clefs.
+It comprises exercises in rhythmic reading (one and two parts), conducting, prepared singing, and intonation.
+It also includes introduction to atonal solfège.

-2. Melodic music notation employing scales and intervals
+3. Melodic music notation employing scales, intervals and the tonic chord

-3. Rhythmic music notation including simple and compound meter
+4. Basic rhythmic music notation including simple meter (one-part exercises)

 Prerequisite(s): None; Co-requisite for non-majors: MU101.
 Credits: 1.5

-2. Melodic and harmonic music notation employing scales and intervals and chords
+2. Melodic and harmonic music notation employing scales, intervals and chords

 3. Intermediate rhythmic music notation including simple and compound meter